Roles of an Investment Banker

 Investment Banking Middle Office

-Now, what is Middle Office and who comes in between?
-So when we talk about investment banking structure something like you know risk management team they come in Middle Office.
+Now, what is Middle Office, and who comes in between?
+So when we talk about investment banking structure, something like the risk management team they come in Middle Office.
 What is the role of the Middle Office?
-Middle office’s key role is to actually interact with the Front Office guys and to ensure that they do not engage in any set of activities which you know out of compliance or probably the risks are too much for the investment bank to take.
+The middle office’s key role is actually to interact with the Front Office guys and to ensure that they do not engage in any set of activities that you know out of compliance or probably the risks are too much for the investment bank to take.
 So in order to check the work associated with the Front Office, Middle Office actually the people employed here actually does the risk assessment related to it.
-So all the controls and procedures, finance control guys, even the compliance, the strategy guys all of them actually come here and they work as a part of the Middle Office then this brings us to the last thing that who works on the Back Office.
+So all the controls and procedures, finance control guys, even the compliance, the strategy guys all of them actually come here, and they work as a part of the Middle Office, then this brings us to the last thing that works on the Back Office.

 Investment Banking Back office

-So Back Office are those guys who actually not interacting with the clients.
-So you know you can say that the IT guys or the technology guys.
+So Back Office are those guys who do not interact with the clients.
+So you can say that the IT guys or the technology guys.
 They are the ones who would be considered to be working in a Back Office in an investment bank.
-Reason being that they are not interacting with the clients it’s just a nomenclature so I don’t worry about you know why IT guys are you know classified as Back Office think of whether are they facing the real clients, if no then they could be either classified as Middle Office or Back Office.
-Also the operations guys, operation employees who are you know helping out in terms of the smooth functioning of the business or the investment bank can be classified as a Back Office employees.
-With this, I hope that you have probably understood what are the Investment banking roles and responsibilities of individual functions within an investment bank.
+The reason being that they are not interacting with the clients it’s just nomenclature, so I don’t worry about you know why IT guys are you know classified as Back Office think of whether are they facing the real clients, if no then they could be either classified as Middle Office or Back Office.
+Also, the operations guys, operation employees who are you know helping out in terms of the smooth functioning of the business or the investment bank, can be classified as Back Office employees.
+With this, I hope that you have probably understood what the Investment banking roles and responsibilities of individual functions within an investment bank are.